adityamanglik/adityamanglik.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Masters in Computer Engineering
+  - course: M.Sc. in Computer Engineering
     institution: ETH Zürich (Swiss Federal Institute of Technology in Zürich), Switzerland
     year: 2023
   - course: Bachelorarbeit